Covid-19 Security Q&A

 Is there a limit to the number of persons (clients, contractors, coworkers or citizens) allowed on or in a site?

 There is currently no limit on how many persons are allowed on or in a site at one time.
-The 10-person gathering restriction does not apply to client sites or parking routes unless specifically stated at a site.
+The 5-person gathering restriction does not apply to client sites or parking routes unless specifically stated at a site, but this may change.
 Social distancing measures are to be practiced and enforced and therefore 2 meters of space must be provided to all.

 Do I have to go to work if I am sick?